EXTENDED BUSINESS HOURS

 Optional: You can also use drywall and apply tape and joint compound for a smooth finish.

-Since the range hood will become the focal point of your kitchen, choose a color or finish that compliments or matches your kitchen’s theme.
+Since the range hood will become the focal point of your kitchen, choose a color or finish that complements or matches your kitchen’s theme.

 What is the Best Type of Wood for a Custom Range Hood Cover?